moritzWa/smart-blocker/chrome-store-listing.md

 🔒 AUTO-REBLOCK
 When time expires, all tabs redirect automatically.
 No "just 5 more minutes."
 No manual reblocking.
 Your focus session continues uninterrupted.

-📝 TODO LIST FOR DISTRACTIONS
+📝 TO-DO REMINDERS
-Found something interesting?
+Found something interesting but not urgent?
 Save it with one click.
-Getting Things Done-style: capture it, clear your mind, check it during your break—not during deep work.
+Getting Things Done-style: capture the distraction, clear your mind, check it during your break—not during deep work.
+The AI can even suggest saving instead of granting immediate access.

 OTHER FEATURES:
-✅ Allow-Only Mode - Block everything except approved work sites ✅ Dark Mode - For night sessions
+🛡️ Strict Mode - Block EVERYTHING except your allowed work sites 🌙 Dark Mode - For comfortable night sessions
-✅ SiteBlock Import - Migrate your settings in seconds ✅ No tracking or analytics - Your data stays private
+📥 SiteBlock Import - Migrate your settings in seconds 🔒 Zero tracking - Your data stays 100% private

 PERFECT FOR:
 • Students fighting social media during study sessions